txn2/kubefwd/README.md

 **kubefwd** is a command line utility built to port forward some or all pods within a [Kubernetes namespace]. **kubefwd** uses the same port exposed by the service and forwards it from a loopback IP address on your local workstation. **kubefwd** temporally adds domain entries to your `/etc/hosts` file with the service names it forwards.

-When working on our local workstation, my team and I often build applications that access services by their service names and ports within a [Kubernetes] namespace. **kubefwd** allows us to develop locally with services available as they would be in the cluster.
+When working on our local workstation, my team and I often build applications that access services through their service names and ports within a [Kubernetes] namespace. **kubefwd** allows us to develop locally with services available as they would be in the cluster.

 ![kubefwd - Kubernetes port forward](kubefwd_ani.gif)

 ## OS

-Tested directly on **macOS** and **linux** based docker containers.
+Tested directly on **macOS** and **Linux** based docker containers.

 ## MacOs Install / Update

 **kubefwd** assumes you have **kubectl** installed and configured with access to a Kubernetes cluster. **kubefwd** uses the **kubectl** current context.
-The **kubectl** configuration is not used, however it's configuration is needed to access a Kubernetes cluster.
+The **kubectl** configuration is not used.
+However, it's configuration is needed to access a Kubernetes cluster.

 Ensure you have a context by running:
 ```bash